 This page contains links to lesson plans and K-12 educational materials contributed by the Carnegie Mellon University community for K-12 students.
-If you would have any suggestions, please contact us at email@example.com.
+If you are a part of the CMU community and have any updates or suggestions, please contact us.

 - Brownfield Classroom Activities